 Pork and Shrimp Wonton Soup is a fantastic combination and makes this soup substantial and comforting without being heavy.
-Options for making the broth from scratch or using store bought are provided.
+Options for making the broth from scratch or using store-bought are provided.

-Hello dear readers!
+Hello, dear readers!
 I am starting today’s blog post with a confession.
-What is that saying…never admit you made a mistake in the kitchen?
+What is that saying…never admit you made a mistake in the kitchen.
 Well, I am afraid that I will have to fess up because the evidence is staring at you in the face, or rather, the lack of evidence is staring at you in the face.
 What I mean is I forgot to use an ingredient in the batch of soup you see here.
-It wasn’t until I started to post the pictures for this recipe that realized I forgot to make the fried shallot garnish!
+It wasn’t until I started to post the pictures for this recipe that I realized I forgot to make the fried shallot garnish!
 It’s supposed to be sitting on top of the soup.
 Please use your imagination!!

 I love the slight nuttiness and sweetness the shallots impart.
 They take practically no time to make.
 All it takes is a couple of thinly sliced shallots.
-Toss them in some hot oil and BAM! you got yourself a tasty little topper.
+Toss them in some hot oil, and BAM!
+You got yourself a tasty little topper.
 Please don’t forget to make them like I did if you decide to try this soup.

 In parting, I hope you all have a great week!
 If you celebrate Halloween, then Happy Halloween week to you!
 If you don’t observe the holiday, then I wish you a happy Friday in advance!
 Good luck avoiding all of the Elsas, minions, princesses, witches, and Spidermen out there.
-I will probably see all of them as I get around 300 visitors every Halloween!
+I will probably see all of them, as I get around 300 visitors every Halloween!
 See you next time…

 Recommended supply: